Wisconsin American Indian Studies Listserv

-- share information regarding the American Indian Studies Program, Content and Learning Team, and related DPI activities.
+- share information regarding the American Indian Studies Program, Teaching and Learning Team, and related DPI activities.

 - send information regarding American Indian Language and Culture Education grants.

-- send notices of major additions to the web pages for the DPI American Indian Studies Program and Content and Learning Team.
+- send notices of major additions to the web pages for the DPI American Indian Studies Program and Teaching and Learning Team.

 The listserv is also a forum for educators to discuss issues related to American Indian Studies and the education of American Indian students.
 It can be used to direct questions to the group, share experiences and insights, post lesson plans, send reviews of books, videos and other instructional materials, and virtually any other purpose consistent with the goals of the listserv.